 Advisory: BIOSC-159, BIOSC-172L, or science lab course with skills in measurement, attention to protocol, and documentation of data.

-This course is designed to prepare students for employment as cell culture technicians.
-Students will learn aseptic techniques, how to work in a cell culture hood, how to compose mammalian cell culture media and the function of each medium component, how to use a hemacytometer and vital staining to count cells and determine viability, how to passage cells, and how to cryopreserve cell cultures.
+This course prepares students for employment as cell culture technicians.
+Students learn aseptic techniques, how to work in a cell culture hood, how to compose mammalian and other eukaryotic cell culture media and the function of each medium component, how to use a hemacytometer and vital staining to count cells and determine viability, how to passage cells, and how to cryopreserve cell cultures.
 In addition, students will be introduced to concepts of stem cell research, including multi-potent and totipotent cell lines.

-BIOSC-186 Protein Purification and Analysis
+BIOSC-186 Purification and Analysis of Biological Molecules